inveniosoftware/docs-invenio-ils/docs/features/interlibrary_loans.md

-# Interlibrary Loans
+# Interlibrary loans

-Invenio ILS facilitates interlibrary loans, enabling resource sharing between libraries and expanding the availability of materials to users.
+InvenioILS facilitates management of interlibrary loans on the recipient library side, expanding the availability of materials to users.

-## Interlibrary Collaboration

-The system supports borrowing and lending between libraries, helping to maximize resource utilization and provide users with access to a wider array of materials.
-This feature promotes collaboration and resource sharing among libraries.

 ![Interlibrary Loan](/assets/images/features/interlibrary-loans.png)